Intermediate scrutiny: Sex-based classifications

 In the context of sex-based classifications, intermediate scrutiny applies to constitutional challenges of equal protection and discrimination.

-An example of a court using intermediate scrutiny came in Craig v.
-Boren, 429 U.S. 190 (1976), which was the first case in the United States Supreme Court which determined that statutory or administrative sex-based classifications were subject to an intermediate standard of judicial review.
+A notable example of a court using intermediate scrutiny came in the 1976 case Craig v.
+Boren, which was the first case in the Supreme Court of the United States that determined that statutory or administrative sex-based classifications were subject to an intermediate standard of judicial review.

-In Mississippi University for Women v.
-Hogan in 1982, the United States Supreme Court ruled that the burden is on the proponent of the discrimination to establish an "exceedingly persuasive justification" for sex-based classification to be valid.
-As such, the court applied intermediate scrutiny in a way that is closer to strict scrutiny and in recent decisions the Court has preferred the term "exacting scrutiny" when referring to the intermediate level of Equal Protection analysis.
-For example the court applied similar exacting intermediate scrutiny when ruling on sex-based classifications in both J.E.B. v.
-Alabama (concerning specific strikes against male jurors during jury composition) and United States v.
-Virginia (concerning male-only admission to the Virginia Military Institute).
+In the 1982 case Mississippi University for Women v.
+Hogan, the Supreme Court ruled that the burden is on the proponent of the discrimination to establish an "exceedingly persuasive justification" for sex-based classification to be valid.
+The court thereby applied intermediate scrutiny in a manner closer to strict scrutiny, and in recent decisions the court has instead preferred the term "exacting scrutiny" when referring to the intermediate level of Equal Protection analysis.
+For example, the court applied similar exacting intermediate scrutiny when ruling on sex-based classifications in both the 1984 case J.E.B. v.
+Alabama ex rel.
+T.B. (concerning strikes against specifically male jurors during jury composition) and the 1996 case United States v.
+Virginia (concerning the Virginia Military Institute's policy of conducting male-only admission).

-In Glenn v.
-Brumby, the United States Court of Appeals for the Eleventh Circuit held that firing based on transgender status was a form of sex discrimination, and therefore subject to intermediate scrutiny.
+In the 2011 case Glenn v.
+Brumby, the United States Court of Appeals for the Eleventh Circuit held that firing an employee based on transgender status was a form of sex discrimination and therefore subject to intermediate scrutiny.
+In the landmark 2020 case Bostock v.
+Clayton County, the Supreme Court agreed in holding that discrimination on the basis of sexual orientation or gender identity is necessarily also discrimination "because of sex", with Justice Neil Gorsuch's six-justice majority opinion arguing that this was because employers discriminating against gay or transgender employees accept a certain conduct (e.g., attraction to women or dressing femininely) in employees of one sex but not in employees of the other sex.

-In Kahn v.
-Shevin the Court held that a Florida property tax exemption for widows did not violate the Equal Protection Clause by not providing a similar benefit for widowers.
-The Court decided the state tax law was "reasonably designed" to soften the financial impact of a husband's death which "imposes a disproportionately heavy burden".
+In the 1974 case Kahn v.
+Shevin, the Supreme Court held that a Florida property tax exemption for widows did not violate the Equal Protection Clause by not providing a similar benefit for widowers.
+The court decided that the state tax law was "reasonably designed" to soften the financial impact of a husband's death which "imposes a disproportionately heavy burden".